Are you looking for new hire checklist templates? Then you are at the right place.

 Signed Employee Handbook

-When an employee joins the company, it is a good company practice to have them sign the corporation manual.
+When an employee joins the company, it is good company practice to have them sign the corporation manual.
 This assures they comprehend the company’s best practices, policies, and paid time off (PTO) procedures.
-Having employees sign the manual also confirms that they have received a copy of it and understand its policies.
+Having employees sign the manual also confirms that they have received a copy and understand its policies.

 Signed Policy Documents